 ParametreEntree is JSON, description="DeposerPDFFacture_M8_V0_input"

 When the parameters and the header are specified, all you have to do is run the REST request built and manage the return code (which is a classic HTTP code).

 // Envoie la requête

 cReponse = RESTSend(cRequete)

 Callback for optimization

-It is possible to display the frames sent when RESTSend
+It is possible to visualize the frames sent during the call to the RESTSend

 Browsing JSON results

 The data sent by Chorus Pro APIs often contain data arrays whose "unitary" type is not specified.
 However, in WLanguage, it is possible to use a subset of a JSON description as description:

 To submit a file to Chorus Pro, it is necessary to encode it in base64 (with Encode